Junazidomi/Data-Science/Data-Science-prediction-projects/Diamond Prediction/README.md

    Insight:

    Based on the Carat vs Cut visualisation, diamonds with an Ideal cut tend to have a lower carat weight than other categories.
 Meanwhile, the Fair and Premium       categories show a higher median carat weight than Ideal and Very Good.
 This indicates that diamond size (carat) is not directly proportional to cut quality,       meaning that both are independent features that are equally important in predicting diamond prices.

 3. Color vs Clarity

    ![Visualization3](https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/Diamond%20Prediction/Picture/Color%20vs%20Clarity.png)

    Insight:
    Based on the Visualisation of Colour vs Clarity, diamonds with G and E colours are the most numerous in almost all clarity categories, indicating that these       two colours are the most common in the dataset.
-Furthermore, in each colour category (D to J), SI1 and VS2 clarity grades consistently dominate over other         clarity grades, indicating that diamonds with medium clarity are the most widely availab
+Furthermore, in each colour category (D to J), SI1 and VS2 clarity grades consistently dominate over other         clarity grades, indicating that diamonds with medium clarity are the most widely available

 4. Color vs Cut